 During his training period, a document examiner is taught to mentally interpolate less than ideal evidence and formulate opinions based upon that process.
 The greater majority of these opinions which involve less than ideal evidence, will be in the area of probability with only an occasional, definitive “yes” or “no”.
 Removing the probability range of opinions from the expert’s bag of reporting skills places him back on the level of the lay person in viewing only ideal evidence from which common logic often dictates the correct opinion.

-In view of all the preceding, is there then some manner of reporting an opinion that fits all requirements and is interpreted the same by everyone?
+In view of the preceding, is there then some manner of reporting an opinion that fits all requirements and is interpreted the same by everyone?
 Of course not.
 At best an examiner’s opinions are a compromise of all the possibilities and therefore the best interpretation of these opinions is an oral interview with the author of them.
 This is not always possible.
 Fortunately, within the forensic sciences and specifically the questioned document examination discipline, there is commonly used phraseology which may easily be understood.
 To aid in understanding these terms, think of the document examiner’s sliding scale of opinions as a straight line marked by several labeled intersections.
 The center of this line is labeled “no opinion” or “cannot identify nor eliminate”, the left end of this line is labeled “elimination” and the right end of the line is labeled “identification”.
 Working from the outside edges of the scale towards the center, are found the opinions “highly probable”, “probable”, and “possibly”.
 For the purposes of simplicity the terms “possibly”, “probably”, and “highly probably”, will be discussed as if they resided solely on the right side of the scale, however, the same meanings are applicable with the appropriate negatives, on the left side.

 The left edge of the opinion scale starts with the term “elimination”.
 This term quite simply means that that specific individual did not write the questioned material.
-As it applies to signature examinations, this opinion is one of the most difficult for the examiner to formulate, and in some laboratories is almost totally nonexistent.
+As it applies to signature examinations, this opinion is one of the most difficult for the examiner to formulate, and in some laboratories it is almost totally nonexistent.
 The reason for this is that an individual can trace or affect an alteration to the normal way of writing his own signature, therefore leaving behind the same indications of traced or simulated writing that another individual would leave behind while creating a forgery.
 In this manner the “victim” could deny the signature at some later date.
 Although the resultant product is not genuine, it does not mean that the individual whose signature appears on the document can be eliminated as the author.

 Armed with the above knowledge concerning the danger of “elimination” many examiners are extremely hesitant, and rightfully so, to use that term.
 They instead use terms such as “there is no evidence that Mr. Smith wrote the questioned material” or “the questioned signature is not genuine.”
 While these opinions are not absolute, they may be considered as being tantamount to an elimination.
 They occupy the same position on the left side of the scale that “highly probable” occupies on the right.